commontoolsinc/labs/rfcs/2024-05-21-ui-component-model.md

 ### Technical goals

 - Components are **encapsulated**
     - A component may control its child tree, but not its siblings or parent
-  - Components are **black boxes**, with inputs and outputs
 - Components have **inputs**, and **output UI** and **events**
     - Are pure-ish functions of state (we may allow cheats for local component state ala hooks)
+    - Components are **black boxes**
+    - Components are decoupled and only communicate via input and output channels.
 - Component **inputs** and **outputs** are **statically-typed**
     - E.g. via TypeScript
     - Allows the runtime to enforce data policies on component